cameronwp/Orcus/README.md

 #### Framework-specific

+* sound profile specific to Laptop 13
-* display and sound profiles specific to Laptop 13
+* display profile specific to Laptop 13 (WIP)
 * the application launcher uses the Framework icon
 * the KDE splash screen uses the Framework wordmark and spinning icon
   - modified from [link](https://github.com/dblanque/framework-kde-splash)